sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdk-pixbuf2-modules</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Additional image modules for gdk-pixbuf2
+Short desc    : Additional image modules for gdk-pixbuf2
 URL          : https://gitlab.gnome.org/GNOME/gdk-pixbuf
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package contains the additional modules that are needed to load various
+Descript     : This package contains the additional modules that are needed to load various
              : image formats such as ICO and JPEG.
 ```